 Programmatic Capability

-To conserve space, you may present information for 4.a.i. – 4.a.iii. in the same response.
+To conserve space, you may present information for 4.a. – 4.c. in the same response.

 Organizational Capacity

-Discuss the applicant’s organizational capacity for carrying out and managing the programmatic, administrative, and financial requirements of the project and grant.
+Discuss the applicant’s organizational capacity to oversee grant tasks/activities and carry out and manage the grant’s programmatic, administrative, and financial requirements.

 Organizational Structure

-Describe the organizational structure you will utilize to ensure the timely and successful expenditure of funds and completion of all technical, administrative, and financial requirements of the project and grant.
+Describe the organizational structure you will utilize to ensure the timely and successful expenditure of funds and completion of the grant’s technical, administrative, and financial requirements.

 Description of Key Staff

-Provide a brief discussion of the key staff that will work together to successfully administer the grant, including their roles, expertise, qualifications, and experience.
+Briefly describe the key staff who will successfully administer the grant, including their roles, expertise, qualifications, and experience.

 Acquiring Additional Resources

-Describe the system(s) you have in place to appropriately acquire any additional expertise and resources (e.g., contractors or subrecipients) required to successfully complete the project.
-(Refer to Section IV of EPA’s Solicitation Clauses regarding the difference between contractors and subrecipients.)
+Describe your system(s) and/or procedure(s) to appropriately acquire additional expertise and resources (e.g., contractors or subrecipients) required to complete the project.
+(Refer to Section IV of EPA NOFO Clauses regarding the difference between contractors and subrecipients.)

-Describe your efforts to promote strong labor practices, local hiring/procurement, or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your project in a meaningful and equitable way.

 Past Performance and Accomplishments

-If you have ever received an EPA Brownfields Multipurpose Grant, Assessment Grant, Revolving Loan Fund Grant, Cleanup (MARC) Grant, Area-Wide Planning Grant, and/or 128(a) Grant, please respond to item i. below.
-(Do not include information on Targeted Brownfields Assessments, Environmental Workforce Development & Job Training Grants, and subawards from another Brownfields Grant recipient.)
+If you have ever received an EPA Brownfields Multipurpose Grant, Assessment Grant, Revolving Loan Fund Grant, Cleanup (MARC) Grant, and/or 128(a) Grant, please respond to item e. below.
+(Do not include information on Targeted Brownfields Assessments, Area-Wide Planning Grants, Job Training Grants, and subawards from another Brownfields Grant recipient.)

-If you have never received an EPA Brownfields MARC Grant, Area-wide Planning Grant, or 128(a) Grant, but have received other federal or non-federal assistance agreements (such as a grant or cooperative agreement including only receiving an Environmental Workforce Development & Job Training Grant), please respond to item ii. below.
+If you have never received an EPA Brownfields MARC or 128(a) Grant but have received other federal or non-federal financial assistance agreements (including only receiving an Area-Wide Planning Grant or Job Training Grant), please respond to item f. below.

-If you have never received any type of federal or non-federal assistance agreement or if you have recently received an assistance agreement (including a Brownfields Grant), but have not had an opportunity to demonstrate compliance with the award requirements, please indicate this in response to item iii. below.
+If you have never received any type of federal or non-federal financial assistance agreement, or if you have recently received a financial assistance agreement (including a Brownfields Grant) but have not had an opportunity to demonstrate compliance with the award requirements, please indicate this in response to item g. below.

 Currently Has or Previously Received an EPA Brownfields Grant

 Identify and provide information regarding each of your current and/or most recent EPA Brownfields Grants.
-Demonstrate how you successfully managed the grant(s), and successfully performed all phases of work under each grant by providing information on the items listed below.
+Demonstrate how you successfully managed the grant(s) and performed all phases of work by providing information on the items listed below.

 Accomplishments

 Describe the accomplishments (including specific outputs and outcomes) achieved under the current/most recent grant(s) (no more than three), including at a minimum, the number of sites assessed and/or cleaned up.
-Discuss whether these outputs and outcomes were accurately reflected in the Assessment, Cleanup and Redevelopment Exchange System (ACRES) at the time of this application submission; and if not, please explain why.
+Discuss whether these outputs and outcomes were accurately reflected in the Assessment, Cleanup and Redevelopment Exchange System (ACRES) at the time of this application submission; if not, explain why.

 Compliance with Grant Requirements

-Discuss your compliance with the workplan, schedule, and terms and conditions under the current/most recent grant(s) (no more than three) and discuss your history of timely and acceptable quarterly performance and grant deliverables, as well as ongoing ACRES reporting.
-Include whether you have made and have reported on, or are making and reporting on, progress towards achieving the expected results of the grant in a timely manner.
-If not, discuss what corrective measures you took, or are taking, and how the corrective measures were effective, documented, and communicated.
+Discuss your compliance with the workplan, schedule, and terms and conditions under the current/most recent grant(s) (no more than three), including your history of timely and acceptable quarterly performance, grant deliverables, and ongoing ACRES reporting.
+Include whether you have made and have reported progress towards achieving the expected results of the grant in a timely manner.
+If not, discuss what corrective measures you took and how the corrective measures were effective, documented, and communicated.

-For all open EPA Brownfields Grants, indicate the grant period (start and end date), if there are funds remaining, and the plan to expend the funds by the end of the Period of performance as defined in 2 CFR § 200.1.
+For all open EPA Brownfields Grants, indicate the grant period (start and end date), if funds remain, and the plan to expend the funds on eligible activities by the end of the Period of performance as defined in 2 CFR § 200.1.